NielsMol/Fairheart-in-the-cloud-with-Galaxy/tutorials/installing reference data(WIP).md

-### reference data with CMFV
+## reference data with CMFV

+We install this to make reference genome publicly avaible. so no every user will download their own and occupied unneccesary amount of data.

-Add this to requirement.yml:
+Add this to requirement.yml:\
 ``nano requirement.yml``

 	- src: galaxyproject.cvmfs